Gaius Appuleius Diocles: Status

-The races were discretely organised, financed and managed "behind the scenes", usually by members of the equestrian order on behalf of wealthy patrons and investors.
+The races were discreetly organised, financed, and managed "behind the scenes", usually by members of the equestrian order on behalf of wealthy patrons and investors.
 Diocles was a "public hero", an exemplar of what Sinclair Bell describes as Rome's "performance culture", but was at best a low-class citizen, possibly a slave in his early career, or if manumitted, a freedman with continued duties to his patron.
 His earnings would have been more than enough to qualify him for membership of the equestrian or senatorial orders, but his profession excluded him from both, as someone socially and morally tainted or "infamous".
 For a member of the upper classes, openly competing for money was disgraceful in itself, and driving one's own chariot was an indignity.
 Making a living as a chariot driver would have excluded any citizen from many of the privileges and protections of full citizenship, and from holding any public office.
 Others in this category included actors, prostitutes, auctioneers, gladiators, butchers and funeral directors.
 Two jurists of the later Imperial era argue against the "infamous" status of charioteers, on the grounds that athletic competitions are not mere entertainment but "seem useful", as displays of Roman strength and virtus.

-In popular culture

-Some sources state he probably was from Lamego and belonged to a family of commercial wagoners.
-Both claims are unsupported by any reliable scholarly source.